FluentValidation/FluentValidation/.github/CONTRIBUTING.md

 ## General support, feedback, and discussions
-We don't provide discussions or support for general usage questions due to time constraints and the effort required to moderate these.
-The FluentValidation issue tracker should *only* be used for bug reports in the core FluentValidation library, or feature requests.
-Requests for general help or support will be closed.
+FluentValidation is maintained on a voluntary basis, and as such we are unable to provide general support or answer questions on usage due to the time and effort required to moderate these.
+The FluentValidation issue tracker should *only* be used for bug reports in the core FluentValidation library, or feature requests where appropriate.
+Requests for general support or questions on usage will be closed.

 ## Filing bug reports and feature requests
 The best way to get your bug fixed is to be as detailed as you can be about the problem.